 - In Step 3 of "Create Your Workflow Template", when you select the project to use as the template, you'll see there is a new checkbox below it labeled This is a Workback workflow.
 Be sure to check that checkbox.

 - In Step 2 of "Use Your Template", instead of filling in a project start and due date, you'll only enter a project due date.
 This is the key ending date which everything will calculate back from.
 Flowsana will assign this ending date as the due date for the bottom task in the project, and it will work up from there.

 Also, you can still use lag times in a Workback Workflow.
-However, conceptually they work a bit differently: if you want to build in a gap between the start of a task and the end of its dependent task (i.e. the task above it), use a negative number for Lag Time.
+However, conceptually they work a bit differently: if you want to build in a gap between the end of a task and the start of its dependent task (the task following and blocked by it), put the lag time on the blocking task and use a negative number for the Lag Time.